 plus the need to respond to diverse children, their special needs, their parents’ expectations.
 All in all, enough to make your job as a teacher seem well-nigh impossible.
 The climate created by all of these mandates and pressures may well represent a new height of challenges for teachers, enough to make them feel besieged, overwhelmed, inadequate.

 Our 2015 reissue of Ruthanne Lum McCunn’s classic, Thousand Pieces of Gold, is on sale!
 First published in 1981, McCunn's novel was adapted to film a decade later with actors Chris Cooper and Rosalind Chao.
 It's been a star of the Beacon backlist for all these years, being adopted by book groups and used in classrooms (middle school, high school, and college).
 For this new edition, we've reissued it with new historical material.
-McCunn has written a new essay specifically for teenage readers, taking them through the challenges she encountered while researching Polly Bemis’s life.
-Teen readers will note how her discoveries and the documents she found outline the hardships Polly endured as a legendary pioneer fighting for independence and dignity in Gold-Rush America.
+McCunn has written a new essay, taking readers through the challenges she encountered while researching Polly Bemis’s life.
+Readers will note how her discoveries and the documents she found outline the hardships Polly endured as a legendary pioneer fighting for independence and dignity in Gold-Rush America.

 Lalu Nathoy/Polly Bemis left no written records.
 Neither did the person closest to her: Charlie Bemis.
 So I looked for the two in pioneers’ recollections, newspapers, photographs, and documents.
 Sifting through my findings, examining, reexamining each fragment for value, I always feel like a miner panning for gold.